PatSpr/202410_Claude_RAG/Readme.md

 - **VSCode**: Set up a virtual environment & activate it.
 - **Jupyter Notebooks**: Install Jupyter Notebooks & create and select a kernel
-- **Anthrophic**: Setup an Account and charge it up with 5 euros for API usage.
+- **Anthrophic**: Setup an antrophic account and charge it up with 5 euros for API usage.

 ### 2. Knowledge Base